-Solutions for “Unfortunately, Settings has stopped working” problem on Android
+Solutions for the “Unfortunately, Settings has stopped working” problem on Android

 Restart the device